10 Ways to Get Back on the Fitness Wagon

 CLEAN OUT YOUR KITCHEN

 Aside from getting back into the workout groove, you’ll also need to take a look at reestablishing good eating habits.
-Start with beverages, says Sharon Richter, RD, nutrition ambassador for KeVita, probiotic drinks.
+Start with beverages, says Sharon Richter, RD, nutrition ambassador for KeVita probiotic drinks.
 “Clean out the fridge and pantry of all drinks with dyes or artificial sweeteners.
 Replace them with water, sparkling water, low-fat milk or unsweetened almond milk and coconut water.”
 Then hit the condiments.
 Toss out all items containing high-fructose corn syrup and dyes and replace them with fresh herbs, natural mustards, oils and vinegar.

-GIVE A MAKEOVER TO ONE MEAL EACH WEEK
+MAKE OVER ONE MEAL EACH WEEK

 In the same way you want to avoid prematurely overdoing your fitness routine, ease back into healthier eating habits by changing one meal a week, says Sharon Richter, RD.
 For breakfast, ditch the fat-laden muffin and choose lean protein and a high-fiber carbohydrate like egg whites with veggies.
 When you’re ready to tackle lunch, you can still have a salad, but you also want to include healthy protein like nuts, chicken or fish.
 For dinner, focus on portion control.
 “And allow yourself a couple of bites of dark chocolate for dessert,” says Richter.
 “You’ll notice that you’ll start to crave the healthier options.”